rollins-cms/cms330-spr20/sprint6/password_lab_repl.md

 ## Part 2: Dictionary Attacks

 Can we do better?
 Yes, we can, with a **dictionary** attack.
 In dictionary attacks, we try each word/sequence in a very large list of potential passwords.
-We'll use an American English dictionary, `wamerican-large` which is easily included in a standard Linux installation.
+I've provided a file with a list of 400,000 English words: `words_alpha.txt`.
+(For comparison, research shows that the average 20 year old knows about 42,000 words, so our file contains a sizeable list.)
+Sidenote: don't think that you can get around this sort of attack by using foreign words.
+Turns out, dictionaries exist in every language.

 Now run the program again, using the dictionary file as a list of candidate passwords.

 ```
-prompt$ john --wordlist=/usr/share/dict/american-english-large shadow_test
+prompt$ john --wordlist=words_alpha.txt shadow_test
 ```

+**Question 3**: As before, press the spacebar 3-5 times for updates as it cracks (before it finds the password) and copy/paste the output to your report.

 It will take about 20 seconds, but `john` will eventually work its way through the list to find `raspberry` and crack the password.

-**Question 3**: As before, press the spacebar 3-5 times for updates as it cracks (before it finds the password) and copy/paste the output to your report.

 ## Part 3: Mangling